linode/docs/docs/networking/dns/common-dns-configurations.md

 title: Common DNS Configurations
 ---

-[[[It's one thing to know how to use the DNS Manager to add domain zones and DNS records — it's another to know exactly *which* records you should add, and under which circumstances you should add them.]]]
+After familiarizing yourself with Linode's Domain Manager, the next step is determining which DNS records should be added.
 This guide discusses common DNS configurations that you can reference when creating your DNS records.
 If you are still unfamiliar with DNS and Linode's DNS Manager, please see our [DNS Manager](/docs/networking/dns/dns-manager) guide.

 Setting Up a Domain
 -------------------